 the "value" field from Parse JSON 2

+30. It should look like below (remember to Save) 31.
 Now - you’ll notice that it was easy to perhaps mix up the values from each of the various actions, with their default naming.
 You can change their label though to make it more meaningful.

 So, instead of the following: